Retired accountant told 999 operator he had ‘just killed the wife’, court hears

 When she told him to leave it for the solicitors, he became angry.

-He called for emergency services and was asked by the operator if he believed Mrs Maggs was alive or not, and replied: “Passed away, I think.”
+He called for emergency services and was asked by the operator if he believed Ms Maggs was alive or not, and replied: “Passed away, I think.”

 He then said: “I don’t, I don’t know, I just, I just lost it.”